15 October 2024

 Over the past one hundred years, women’s rights have improved in many ways.
 As a result, our way of thinking, what we believe that we can achieve and what we are prepared to put up with, has changed.

 We now have our own bank accounts, can own property, can vote, have rights to our own bodies (excluding the US in that one for obvious reasons) and have our own money.
-We are no longer destined to be stay at home mothers (unless we want to be).
-We no longer must rely on a man for our existence through life.
+We can have careers in fields we choose, we can have a life outside of the home; we can be stay at home mothers (but only if we wish to be).
+We no longer need rely on a man for our existence through life.
 We can fund ourselves.
+Educate ourselves.
+Be a whole person outside of the "wife and mother".

 This is not a “but what about the men post”.
 But it is worth pointing out that whilst women have moved forward, evolved; (some) men have not.